Election-Tech-Initiative/electionguard-c/README.rst

-ElectionGuard SDK Mock Implementation
+ElectionGuard SDK No-Cryptography Implementation
 =====================================

 This implementation of the ElectionGuard SDK serves to showcase the API provided by the SDK.
+It focuses on specifying and fixing the API.
+Although it currently doesn't have encryption, programming against the header files presented in the include document should allow you to develop a voting system that is automatically improved with encryption as the develoment of the ElectionGuard SDK continues.

 For more details about that API, see the :ref:`include`.

 .. _building: